southwick-associates/sadash/README.md

 sadash::new_dashboard("YY", "2019-q2")

 # alternatively, update code from a previous period
+# - this isn't yet implemented
 # sadash::new_dashboard("YY", "2019-q2", reference_period = "2018-q4")
 ```

 ### Preparing License Data

 No data preparation templates are included in sadash currently.
-Chelsea's templates are available under state "XX".
+Chelsea's templates are available under state "XX" on the server.

 ### Summarizing for Dashboards & Data Dive